 Air Pockets in the Cooling System

 Air pockets can form in the cooling system after the coolant has been drained.
-This results in an engine that continues to overheat, even after it appears to be filled.
+These air pockets result in an engine that continues to overheat, even after it appears to be filled.
 It will continue to overheat until the stubborn air pocket is removed.
-This is often the result of air entering the cooling system after replacing the water pump or lower radiator hose.
+These air pockets are often the result of air entering the cooling system after replacing the water pump or lower radiator hose.

 Cooling system passages are designed to prevent any air or steam pockets from developing.
 It's usually after a repair that this problem arises.
-Some vehicles have more trouble with air pockets than others.
-This is typically due to the design of the vehicle and where the radiator is located in relation to the heater core and top of the engine.
+It depends on the design of the cooling system.

-The two types of cooling systems are found on today's vehicles, the series and the parallel system.
+There are two types of cooling systems found on today's vehicles, the series, and the parallel system.
 A series system flows around the cylinders, then to the back of the block before sending coolant to the cylinder heads.

-In a parallel system, the coolant flows through passages located beside each cylinder and into the cylinder head instead of flowing to the back of the engine block first.
+In parallel systems, the coolant flows through passages located beside each cylinder and into the cylinder head instead of flowing to the back of the engine block first.
 Reverse cooling systems send cooled fluid to the cylinder head first.